- What is a Public Defender?

 Answer: Respectfully ask the Court to appoint the

-Public Defender.
-Remember, if the person can afford to hire an attorney
+Public Defender's Office.
+Remember, if the defendant can afford to hire an attorney

 at his or her own expense (and the Court will make this inquiry), he or

-court.
-However, if the person is not financially able to hire a private
+she must actually arrange to have an attorney appear with him or her in court.
+However, if the defendant is not financially able to hire a private

-attorney, don't hesitate in asking for a Public Defender.
+attorney, don't hesitate in asking for assistance from the Public Defender's Office.

 Answer: The criminal justice system is very